friedrichor/Diabetic-Retinopathy-Detection-multi_class-ConvNeXt/README.md

 # Diabetic-Retinopathy-Detection-multi_class-ConvNeXt
 use ConvNeXt for multi classification
+task: Diabetic-Retinopathy-Detection